 - Medium blogs: the correct format to add is https://medium.com/on-ownership

-3. From CSV file of bulk posts.
+4. From CSV or Google Sheet file of bulk posts.
 Here's the Help page for CSV file formatting.

 It's just seconds to load the newest articles or saved pages from a Source, select all 100 or any ones you want, Enhance en masse, and Add to Queue with scheduling preferences you've already set up.